 Not only can you see Pepsi memorabilia from earlier decades, you can also purchase Pepsi souvenirs and enjoy a soda.

-Open Monday through Saturdays from 10am-6pm and Sundays 12pm- 4pm.
+Open Monday through Saturday from 10am-6pm and Sundays 12pm- 4pm.

 256 Middle St, New Bern